EricKeenan/Try_Binder/README.md

 # Try_Binder

-### I've read binder is a great tool for enabling reproducible data science.
-Let's give it a try by deploying a simple Jupyter Notebook.
+### Binder is a tool for enabling reproducible data science.
+Binder creates a docker image of your computing environment and enables live execution of Jupyter Notebooks, all for free!
+Let's give it a try.

 ### :point_down: Click on the button below to launch! :point_down: